 At least by the beginning of their second year in the program, students aiming at the Ph.D. ought to be thinking about the fields in which they wish to be examined.
-They should discuss their ideas with potential faculty examiners and with the Director of Graduate Studies, who will organize the comprehensive examination committee.
+They should discuss their ideas with potential faculty examiners and with the Director of Graduate Studies.
 The exam committee will be made up of three faculty members representing each of the fields in which the student is being examined.
-Its chair, who will be designated by the DGS, must be a member of the HSOC faculty.
-The Director of Graduate Studies will facilitate a meeting of the student and the faculty on the exam committee to initiate the formal preparation process and cover how the student will prepare, what fields they are taking, and when the expected date of the exam will be.
+The committee's chair, who will be chosen in consultation with the DGS, must be a member of the HSOC faculty.
+At most one of a student's three exam fields may pursued under the supervision of faculty residing outside the School pending the approval of the School's DGS and the chair of the student's comprehensive exam committee.